Shafiee74/Shafiee74/README.md

 - 👋 Hi, I’m @Shafiee74.
-I’m a Ph.D. student in Quantum Optics.
+I have a Ph.D. in Quantum Optics.
 - 👀 I’m interested in quantum information, quantum computing, and machine learning algorithms.
 - 🌱 I’m currently learning quantum technology.
 - 📫 How to reach me fateme.hajishafiei@gmail.com